How body camera footage can enhance officer training

 In policing, you can do everything by the book and still have a poor outcome.
 You can do everything badly and somehow have a good outcome.
 If we can study or analyze what takes place in interactions and then develop training around it, we can use that as part of risk management.

-We forget that police interactions can be inherently complex.
+We forget those police interactions can be inherently complex.
 Many departments wait for something bad to happen and then they go back and hope they have footage of the incident to figure out what transpired.
 The CSI lab facilitates the study of policing beyond merely the outcome to understanding what took place in an interaction.
-We are trying to give agencies the technology they need so they can use this footage to identify if officer training is working, when training needs to occur and when officers need refresher training, all while improving the overall state of police community interaction and officer health and safety.
+We are trying to give agencies the technology they need so they can use this footage to identify if officer training is working, when training needs to occur and when officers need refresher training, all while improving the overall state of police-community interaction and officer health and safety.

 What was the genesis behind the CSI lab?